- Rapid Reference

 - Clearly differentiating the cause of angioedema is important (because the treatments are entirely different).

 - Anaphylaxis is histamine-mediated, so it will almost always respond rapidly to aggressive treatment (with epinephrine, antihistamine, and steroid, as discussed below).
 In contrast, bradykinin-mediated angioedema won't respond to these treatments (and tends to progress slowly, over a period of hours).
 Therefore, an immediate therapeutic trial of therapies for anaphylaxis can be used as a diagnostic/therapeutic approach to differentiating anaphylaxis versus bradykinin-mediated angioedema.(29721614)

-- Any potentially causative infusion (e.g. drug, blood transfusion) must be stopped.
+- Any potentially causative infusion (e.g., medication or blood transfusion) must be stopped.

 - Consider placing a tourniquet proximal to site of sting or antigen infiltration (e.g., local anesthetic) until the patient can be stabilized.

 indications for epinephrine = any of the following:

 - C = Circulation (hypotension)

 - Involvement of any two organ systems (e.g. nausea/vomiting plus urticaria).

 - Traditional approach, useful in most situations.